AndreaLVR/CAST/README.md

 * 🧠 **Schema-less Inference**: Uses an **Optimized Adaptive Parser** to automatically detect repetitive patterns in **arbitrary structured and semi-structured text streams**, operating purely on syntax without relying on file extensions or predefined schemas.
 * 📦 **Enhanced Compression Density**: Maximizes efficiency for Cold Storage & Archival by significantly reducing disk footprint, while simultaneously optimizing Bandwidth-Limited Transmission (e.g., Edge-to-Cloud logging).
 Ideally paired with high-ratio backends like LZMA2 to minimize infrastructure costs.
 * 🚀 **Throughput Efficiency**: For **structured and semi-structured inputs**, the reduced entropy of the columnar streams lowers the backend encoding cost, often resulting in a net reduction of total execution time despite the parsing overhead.
-* 🛠️ **Memory Scalability & Safety**: Features a **Block-Based Streaming** Architecture.
-Memory usage during restoration is **bounded by the compressed block size**, ensuring OOM immunity when explicit **Stream Chunking** is enabled.
-Includes configurable chunking and dictionary size control to fit constrained environments.
+* 🛠️ **Memory Scalability & Safety**: Features a **Block-Based Streaming Architecture**.
+The engine processes data in chunks and **streams the output incrementally**, keeping memory usage **bounded by the compressed block size** (plus a small constant buffer).
+This ensures OOM immunity during restoration—provided explicit **Stream Chunking** was enabled during compression—regardless of the total output size.
 * 🛡️ **Robustness**: Includes a **Binary Guard** heuristic to automatically detect and **bypass** non-structured or binary files, preventing processing overhead and ensuring data integrity.
 * 🔭 **Random Access Architecture [EXPERIMENTAL PREVIEW]**: The internal architecture is inherently **Block-Based**, providing a foundation for seekability.
 We have **just started investigation and development** on an **Indexed Row Group** format to enable efficient Random Access (e.g., "fetch lines 1000-2000") without compromising the primary goal of compression density.
 This is currently a strictly experimental proof-of-concept.